open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

 ## Manage specific security risks

-Configure your Collector to block these threats to security.
+Configure your Collector to block these security threats.

 ### Protect against denial of service attacks